deatk/WebApiDemo/README.md

-WebApiDemo
+**WebApiDemo**

 WebApiDemo is an educational project aimed at demonstrating the development of a RESTful API using ASP.NET Core.
 The project showcases best practices in API development, including a clean layered architecture, model mapping, and unit testing.

-Project Structure
+**Project Structure**
 The solution is organized into the following projects:

-WebApiDemo
-├── WebApiDemo             # Main project containing the core API functionality │   ├── Controllers        # API controllers
-│   └── Program.cs         # Entry point of the application
-├── WebApiDemoModels       # Project containing shared models and mappings │   └── Mappings           # AutoMapper profiles
-├── WebApiDemoRepositories # Data access layer
-├── WebApiDemoServices     # Business logic and service layer └── README.md
+WebApiDemo ├── WebApiDemo # Main project containing the core API functionality │ ├── Controllers # API controllers │ └── Program.cs # Entry point of the application ├── WebApiDemoModels # Project containing shared models and mappings │ └── Mappings # AutoMapper profiles (if any) ├── WebApiDemoRepositories # Data access layer ├── WebApiDemoServices # Business logic and service layer └── README.md # Project documentation

 WebApiDemo: The main ASP.NET Core Web API project responsible for handling HTTP requests and responses.